DominicSimpson/portfolio/learnings/http.md

 ## 5. Configure the options argument of the fetch method to make GET and POST requests

+We did not employ GET and POST methods when configuring the options argument of the fetch method.

 ## 6. Use the map array method to create a new array containing new values

+We did not employ the map method in our code.

 ## 7. Use the filter array method to create a new array with certain values removed

+We did not employ the filter method in our code.

 ## 8. Access DOM nodes using a variety of selectors